hamidaria70/aws/eks/ssl-certificate.md

    ./run-with-ssl.sh
    ```

+4. To set DNS record we have 2 choices:

+    ### Autimatically

+    1. Get worker nodes role:

+    ```
+    eksctl get iamidentitymapping \
+        --cluster mycluster \
+        --output json \
+        | jq .[].rolearn \
+        | tr -d '"' \
+        | cut -d "/" -f 2
+    ```

+    2. Give full access of `route53` to the worker nodes role:

+    ```
+    aws iam attach-role-policy \
+        --role-name <ROLE NAME OF PREVIOUS COMMAND> \
+        --policy-arn arn:aws:iam::aws:policy/AmazonRoute53FullAccess
+    ```

+    3. Installing the `external dns tooling`:

+    ```
+    helm repo add external-dns https://kubernetes-sigs.github.io/external-dns/
+    helm upgrade --install external-dns external-dns/external-dns
+    ```

+    Make sure that the `external-dns` pod is up and running.

+    4. From the console check the `hostedzones` in `route53`. you will see your
+       dns record.
+In the end open a browser and call your domain.

+    ### Manually

-4. we are going to find out the `LoadBalancerArn` of the ELB, when it is ready.
+    1. we are going to find out the `LoadBalancerArn` of the ELB, when it is ready.
     In order to find the loadbalancer of the cluster node run the following commands:

         * At first, we need to get the vpcId of the cluster:

         ```
         aws eks describe-cluster \
             --name mycluster \
             --query "cluster.resourcesVpcConfig.vpcId" \
             | tr -d '"'
         ```

         * Then, we should get the LoadBalancerArn of the Loadbalancer:

         ```
         aws elbv2 describe-load-balancers \
             --query 'LoadBalancers[?VPCId=="<VPC FROM THE LAST COMMAND>"]|[]' \
             | jq .[].LoadBalancerArn \
             | tr -d '"'
         ```

-5. For checking the result, we can check the `listeners` in the loadbalancer:
+    2. For checking the result, we can check the `listeners` in the loadbalancer:

         ```
         aws elbv2 describe-listeners \
             --load-balancer-arn <LOADBALANCER ARN FROM THE LAST COMMAND>
         ```

-6. Get the `ListenerArn` of the one which is listen on `443` or `HTTPS`
+    3. Get the `ListenerArn` of the one which is listen on `443` or `HTTPS`
        protocol.

         ```
         aws elbv2 describe-listeners \
             --load-balancer-arn <LOADBALANCER ARN FROM THE LAST COMMAND> \
             --query "Listeners[0].ListenerArn"
         ```

-7. Get the `HostHeaderConfig` of the rule, in order to set it on `Route53`, by
+    4. Get the `HostHeaderConfig` of the rule, in order to set it on `Route53`, by
        running the:

         ```
         aws elbv2 describe-rules \
             --listener-arn <LISTENER ARM FROM THE LAST COMMAND> \
             --query "Rules[].Conditions[].HostHeaderConfig.Values"
         ```

-8. Follow these bulletpoints to set a recored in `Route53` for accessing the
+    5. Follow these bulletpoints to set a recored in `Route53` for accessing the
        application securely.

         * In the AWS console go to route53
         * Click on `HostedZones`
         * Click on your domain
         * Click on `Create Record`
         * In `Quick create record` under the `Record Name` type your subdomain
             name.
 In our case is `sample-app`.
         * Turn on the `Alias` button
         * Choose `Alias to Application and Classic Load Balancer` as an endpoint
         * Select your region in next drop-down
         * Select your load balancer
         * In the last click on `Create Records`

         Open the browser and brows for your domain, it has to be secure over https.